 - Add the eggs one at a time, fully incorporating the previous one before adding the next one.
 The dough may look curdled but that’s normal, it will come together once you add the flour.

-- Sift the flour and salt.
+- Sift the flour.
 Add to the dough in 3 additions until just combined.
 Do not over work.

 - Form dough into a disk.
 Wrap with plastic wrap and store in the fridge overnight.
 Or up to 4 hours before using.